-The following chili with baked potato recipe is the way I usually make my chili, and I always cook it in the crockpot, partly because our stove is too hot and even the lowest setting is a ferocious boil, and second because slow cooking brings all the flavors together and makes the finished chili just wonderful.
-I like to add a pinch of cocoa powder.
+The following chili with baked potato recipe is the way I usually make my chili, and I always cook it in the crockpot, partly because our stove is too hot and even the lowest setting is a ferocious boil.
+And then second because slow cooking brings all the flavors together and makes the finished chili just wonderful.
+I like to add a pinch of cocoa powder to mine.

 - 1 pound (1/2 kilo) ground beef